25+ Things to do in Cincinnati This January

 Use our list for a hot chocolate tour!
 5 Places that Serve Hot Chocolate in Cincinnati (#2 was our favorite)

-January 15: Art on Vine returns to Rhinegeist.
+January 14: Art on Vine returns to Rhinegeist, noon to 6pm.
 Up to 70 Local artists displaying and selling fine arts and handmade goods.

-January 15: Head to Findlay Market for Chili Fest, 10am-4pm.
+January 14: Head to Findlay Market for Chili Fest, 10am-4pm.
 Warm up and enjoy a spicy market event sampling chili and other chili-themed foods from our participating vendors around the market.
+Tickets required.

-January 16: The 2023 King Legacy Celebration will take place at the National Underground Railroad Freedom Center.
-Enjoy a morning of music, dance, and reflection in celebration of the life and enduring legacy of Dr. Martin Luther King, Jr.
+January 15: The 2024 King Legacy Celebration will take place at the National Underground Railroad Freedom Center.
+Enjoy a morning of music, dance, and reflection in celebration of the life and enduring legacy of Dr. Martin Luther King, Jr. Tickets required.

 2017 BLINK projection at National Underground Railroad Freedom Center